-- provision was made in the Core Strategy to look at the redevelopment of the site in the context of a community-led planning process for the town. - 10.6 This Community Plan seeks to address this and sets out the key guidelines and principles for redeveloping the market site. - 10.7 These guidelines are set out in the following sections: - Market Operations - Heritage and Conservation - Environment and Ecology - Open Space and Play Facilities - Housing - Employment - 10.8 Importantly, if parts of the market are going to be included in the redevelopment of the site, the plans will need to ensure that there is sufficient regard to the value and importance of this as a social and economic asset to the town. - 10.9 Research shows that markets play a significant role in rejuvenation strategies for towns and are a key factor in encouraging and supporting healthy lifestyles and practices.
+- provision was made in the Core Strategy to look at the redevelopment of the site in the context of a community-led planning process for the town. - 10.6 This Community Plan seeks to address this and this chapter sets out the key guidelines and principles for redeveloping the market site.
+They should be read alongside the rest of the aims and principles set out in the previous chapters. - 10.7 These guidelines are set out in the following sections: - Market Operations - Heritage and Conservation - Environment and Ecology - Open Space and Play Facilities - Housing - Employment - 10.8 Importantly, if parts of the market are going to be included in the redevelopment of the site, the plans will need to ensure that there is sufficient regard to the value and importance of this as a social and economic asset to the town. - 10.9 Research shows that markets play a significant role in rejuvenation strategies for towns and are a key factor in encouraging and supporting healthy lifestyles and practices.
 The new National Planning Policy Framework recognises the important contribution that markets make to the success of town centres; it promotes the retention and enhancement of existing markets and encourages local authorities and communities to find ways to ensure markets remain attractive and competitive. - 10.10 There is always the possibility however as this is a privately owned site that an owner uses the area for another purpose other than its current purpose of housing the produce market on Tuesday's.
 If this was the case a concerted effort would be needed to ensure the usual operations of market day can continue and steps taken to find an alternative venue.